-0.4.1 M 2017 M

-October 2015 May 2016 May 2017
+Grant Actual Vest %: October 2015 May 2016 May 2017

-200% 111% 159%
+First Annual Tranche 200% 111% 159%

-196% 143% TBD
+Second Annual Tranche 196% 143% TBD

-TBD TBD TBD
+Third Annual Tranche TBD TBD TBD

-196% 200% 111% 196% 143%

 The Compensation Committee also considered the appropriate time horizon for the performance measures used in the CEO compensation plan and determined that single year performance metrics, and a three year vesting period, were most appropriate in light of the other components of the CEO's compensation plan.
 In making its determination, our Compensation Committee took into consideration the Company's use of multi-year vesting periods for equity awards (generally three years) to emphasize a longer-term perspective and the frequency of such awards, which historically and currently are awarded as part of the CEO's compensation on a yearly basis.
-Due to the recurring nature of these grants on a yearly basis and their accompanying performance measures in the following year's financial results, our Compensation Committee also took into consideration our CEO's significant stock position in the Company in determining whether our CEO's interests are adequately aligned with the long-term interests of stockholders.
+Due to the recurring nature of these grants on a yearly basis and their accompanying performance measures in the following year's financial results, our Compensation Committee believes that multi-year performance measures tied to a single equity grant are less relevant.
+Our Compensation Committee also took into consideration our CEO's significant stock position in the Company in determining whether our CEO's interests are adequately aligned with the long-term interests of stockholders.
 We believe that the multiple-year vesting requirements also serve an important retention purpose, as our CEO must remain employed for the full vesting period in order to receive the benefits of these awards.